ZenSoft17/React-crud-application/README.md

  - The frontend is write in react.js with vite.js as basis.

 Note : You should copy the folder in local server and change route endpoints in frontend calls.

+DATABASE : the database is in write sql and is in server/db.